raraseka/freecodecamp-projects/Build a Job Application Form/README.md

-Build a Job Application form with input
+Build a Job Application form with :input, :hover, :focus